 Question: There are some products, such as Arnotts Tim Tams that, that contain trace elements of alcohol in them.
 Is it permissible to consume them?

 Hence, according to Sayyid Sistani, if there are only trace elements of alcohol in the food it is permissible to eat.
-But, if the alcohol was wine derived from grapes than two-thirds has to evaporate.
+But, if the alcohol was wine derived from grapes than two-thirds has to evaporate and turn to vinegar.
 According to Sayyid Khamenei, if there are trace elements of alcohol in the food it is impermissible to eat.
-But, if the alcohol was wine derived from grapes and two-thirds evaporates it should be permissible.